kashyyyk-2022/chewbacca/README.md

 [`http://localhost:8080/`](http://localhost:8080/)

-If you have problems getting your IDE to run this java file, try opening the folder Chewbacca as a stand-alone own project.
+If you have problems getting your IDE to run this java file, try opening the folder Chewbacca as a stand-alone project.

 ## Deployed version
 The application is also as of the 18th of October 2022 hosted using the Google Cloud Platform.
 It can be accessed by going to: